 They’re so buttery… and sweet… and crispy!
 They’re paper thin and only get crispier as they cool.
 And they make a TON of cookies, making them a great recipe to bust out during the holiday season!
 AKA cookie sharing season.

-- Preheat the oven: Unlike most of my cookie recipes that call for a higher temperature of 375, these cookies will bake in an oven set at 350 degrees (F).
+- Preheat the oven: Unlike most of my chocolate cookie recipes that call for a higher temperature of 375, these cookies will bake in an oven set at 350 degrees (F).
 While your oven preheats, line 2 large baking sheets with parchment paper.
-If you have even more baking sheets, line them!
-Because this recipe makes a ton of cookies, and you have to let them cool on the baking sheets.
-So the more the better!

 - Make the Cookie Dough: You’ll need an electric mixer for this!
 Because you’ll need to beat the butter and sugar on medium-high speed until light and fluffy.
-Then you’ll add the eggs and vanilla, and finally the flour, salt, and baking soda.
-And then the chocolate chips.
-Be sure to not overmix once you’ve added the flour mixture!
+Then you’ll add the eggs and vanilla, and finally the flour, salt, and baking soda, and then the chocolate chips.
+Be sure to not over mix once you’ve added the flour mixture!

 Tips for Perfectly Thin and Crispy Cookies: